 In May of 1962, during its height of popularity, Korvettes opened the giant, 8-story department store featured in this film on the southeast corner of 47th Street and Fifth Avenue.
 In the lead-up to its grand opening, Korvettes was apparently the source of much consternation among its neighbors.
 The concern was that the opening of a “discount store” could tarnish the reputation of the area’s luxury retailers, such as Bergdorf Goodman, Lord & Taylor, and Saks Fifth Avenue.
 However, Korvettes ended up fitting into the ritzy shopping area quite well.
-The newly-renovated interior of the store was more elegant than the usual “bare-bones” aesthetics found in their other outlets.
-Plus, management made sure that in addition to their normal low- and mid-price merchandise, their Fifth Avenue stock also included a wide variety of upscale items.
-According to an article in the New York Times, opening day customers saw an assortment things that ranged from 88¢ costume jewelry to a $15,000 diamond neckless.
+The newly-renovated interior of the store was more elegant than the usual “bare-bones” aesthetics found in their other outlets, and management made sure their stock included a wide variety of upscale items.
+According to an article in the New York Times, opening day customers saw an assortment of merchandise that ranged from 88¢ costume jewelry to a $15,000 diamond neckless.

 The flagship store did well for several years, becoming something of a tourist attraction, similar to Macy’s at Herald Square.
-But after Korvettes’ founder Eugene Ferkauf sold his share of the company in 1966, the chainstore’s merchandising image started becoming muddled, especially as ownership continued to change hands over the years.
+But after Korvettes’ founder Eugene Ferkauf sold his share of the company in 1966, the chainstore’s merchandising image started becoming muddled.

 By the mid-1970s, business started dwindling, and in 1980, the store filed for bankruptcy.
 Shortly after that, the new owners of the Fifth Avenue property prepared to convert the building into a combination retail/office space, hoping to revitalize the neighborhood whose luster had faded over the last decade.
 But rather than tearing down the old building, developers built around the former store’s 8-story steel structure, and added a 27-story tower on top of that, which was slightly inset from the original “footprint.”